BrodaNoel/cv/README.md

 # Broda Noel - CV

 ## What I'm looking for?
-I want to travel, I want to work and travel at the same time, working 100% remotely.
+I want to work and travel at the same time.
+Work remotely, managing my schedule.
+So, flexible hours are crucial.

-I prefer to work with people that love the product we are creating, putting a lot of effort to improve what we are creating.
-People that really love coding.
-I want to travel while I'm working.
-Flexible hours and flexible days will be a must.
-I want to manage my own schedule.

-As you can see, this is a "perfect job".
-Meaning, you can offer something that do not full fill this points.
-We can negotiate it.
+I prefer (but it's not a "must") to work in a small Startup just because there is easier to find the "family feeling" between the people, and between the people and the product/service they are building together.

 > Note: I want to continue working in JavaScript.
-I prefer frontend, but backend using Express could be a good option.
+I prefer frontend, but backend using Node could be a good option.

 ## Glad to work with
 * React